yxeri/roleHaven/README.md

 # roleHaven
 RoleHaven is an initiative to create a platform to be used in-game during LARPs.
-The first iteration and usage will be during a post-apocalyptic LARP played out in Sweden.
+The first iteration and first usage will be during a post-apocalyptic LARP played out in Sweden.

 ## Instructions for the terminal
 * Tab to show all available commands